-You can increase or decrease the size of images on your screen by switching from the standard resolution to a scaled resolution.
-Your PowerBook has a 15.2-inch display with a default resolution of 1440 \times 960.
-You can use other resolutions, such as standard 1024 \times 768, as well.
+Your PowerBook has a wide-screen display with a native resolution of 1680 x 1050.
+You can use other resolutions, such as standard 1024 x 768, as well.

 Use a standard resolution when mirroring your screen on an external monitor or when using applications such as games or presentation software designed for a standard resolution.